icco/icco/README.md

 ### ☕

 I am currently working on tooling for the internet and promoting SRE.
-I am also writing some books and hoarding some data.
+I am also writing some books, making music and hoarding some data.
 I like thinking about time.

 Read more: